2023 entries have closed. Finalists will be announced on May 25. The winners will be announced on June 15.

 The June Andrews Award for Freelance Journalist of the Year

-The Freelance Journalist of the Year recognises the unique contribution that freelance journalists make across all media platforms to the future of the industry and is open to residents of either Australia or New Zealand.
+The June Andrews Award for Freelance Journalist of the Year recognises the unique contribution that freelance journalists make across all media platforms to the future of the industry, and is open to residents of either Australia or New Zealand.

 The June Andrews Award for Women’s Leadership in Media

 It celebrates reporting that demonstrates notable innovation, enterprise or courage in raising awareness of women’s experiences and perspectives, and reflects the significance of media coverage in altering perceptions, challenging stereotypes and fighting misinformation.
-The June Andrews Award for Women’s Leadership is self-nominated and open to women working in media that’s mainstream or alternative, collaborative or individual.
+The June Andrews Award for Women’s Leadership in Media is self-nominated and open to women working in media that’s mainstream or alternative, collaborative or individual.

 The Our Watch Award for excellence in reporting on violence against women and children recognises the work of an individual, team or news organisation in highlighting the drivers of gendered violence and the way these intersect with other forms of discrimination and abuse faced by victims.
 Eligible formats include rolling coverage or a series of news reports or features, or one longform piece.
 Entries can be examples of journalism of any medium (text, radio or visual) and published on any platform (print, broadcast, online and through social media).

 Media Diversity Australia Award administered by the Walkley Foundation

 The Media Diversity Australia Award honours journalists who are making an outstanding contribution through their reporting or coverage of diverse people or issues in Australia.
 This includes culturally and linguistically diverse communities (CALD) and people with disability (PWD).
 It celebrates reporting that demonstrates notable courage in raising awareness of CALD and/or PWD experiences and perspectives, as well as innovation in the telling of these stories.
 It recognises the significance of media coverage in providing nuanced reporting which serves to alter perceptions and attitudes, challenge stereotypes and fight misinformation.

-- Jacoby-Walkley Scholarship with Nine
+The Jacoby-Walkley Scholarship with Nine